ryanjob42/Riviera-Documentation/Getting Started/README.md

  ### Using SSH
  At this point, you're computer should now be able to talk to Riviera!
 Unfortuantly, this isn't as simple as logging into a CSU on campus computer.
 Riviera doesn't have what's called a "GUI" so all communication has to be typed messages in what we call a terminal (this process looks like hackers you see on TV).
 You can think of the terminal like iMessage or WhatsApp, as it will connect you with Riviera and allow for sending and recieving messages.
 To use the terminal for SSH connection please refer to [this tutorial](https://www.tomshardware.com/how-to/use-ssh-connect-to-remote-computer).
 While the tutorial mentioned references "smartipi" and "pi@raspberrypi.local" please instaed use "usesrname@riviera.colostate.edu" where username is the name provided by the person managing the riviera computer.
 If you forget this username, please reachout to them.
  To make sure things are running properly please type "passwd" and press enter.
 This message which we call a command is what will allow you to change the complex randomly generated password into one of your choosing.
- Setting up the SSH connec
-  - Connecting via the terminal
-  - Using MobaXTerm, Putty, etc.
-  - Reiterate the point of not using an IDE (or using it correctly)
-  - Who to contact if you can't log in
+ One limitation of the terminal is that you can only interact through messages making things like file transfer a complex task but luckily there are very simple work arounds mentioned later in the documentation.
+ If you are interesting in using an IDE (like VSCode or PyCharm) to connect to Riviera, **DON'T**.
+These programs in the background cause massive problems that can prevent/lag the entire system for every user.
-- Linux basics
+## Linux basics
   - Moving around: `cd`, `ls`, `pushd`, `popd`, etc.
   - Editing files: `nano`, `vim`, `emacs`
   - Moving files locally: `cp`, `mv`, `rm`, `mkdir`, `rmdir`
   - Moving files remotely: `scp`, `rsync`, `git`, FileZilla
+## SLURM
-- The module system
+## The module system
 - Link to the "Slurm" category for job submissions, etc.